-Villages, hamlets and other (sometimes unpopulated) locations include Aldringham, Badingham, Benhall (Low Street), Benhall Green, Benhall Street, Bentwaters, Blaxhall, Boyton, Bruisyard, Butley, Campsea Ashe (sometimes spelt "Campsea Ash"), Capel St Andrew, Carlton, Chillesford, Coldfair Green, Cransford, Curlew Green, Darsham, Dennington, Dunwich, Eastbridge, Eyke, Farnham, Fordley, Friston, Gedgrave, Great Glemham, Gromford (Cundle Green), Hacheston, Havergate Island, Hazlewood (formerly Haselwood), Heveningham, Hollesley, Iken, Kelsale, Knodishall, Laxfield, Little Glemham, Marlesford, Middleton, Middleton Moor, Minsmere, Parham, Peasenhall, Rendham, Rendlesham, Saxtead, Saxtead Green, Shingle Street, Sibton, Sibton Green, Sizewell, Slaughden, Snape, Snape Watering, Sternfield, Stratford St Andrew, Sudbourne, Sweffling (formerly Swefling), Theberton, Thorpeness, Tunstall, Tunstall Common, Wantisden, Westleton and Yoxford.
+Villages, hamlets and other (sometimes unpopulated) locations include Aldringham, Badingham, Benhall (Low Street), Benhall Green, Benhall Street, Bentwaters, Blaxhall, Boyton, Bruisyard, Butley, Campsea Ashe (sometimes spelt "Campsea Ash"), Capel St Andrew, Carlton, Chillesford, Coldfair Green, Cransford, Curlew Green, Darsham, Dennington, Dunwich, Eastbridge, Eyke, Farnham, Fordley, Friston, Gedgrave, Great Glemham, Gromford (Cundle Green), Hacheston, Havergate Island, Hazlewood (formerly Haselwood), Heveningham, Hollesley, Iken, Kelsale, Knodishall, Laxfield, Little Glemham, Marlesford, Middleton, Middleton Moor, Minsmere, Parham, Peasenhall, Rendham, Rendlesham, Saxtead, Saxtead Green, Shingle Street, Sibton, Sibton Green, Sizewell, Slaughden, Snape, Snape Watering, Sternfield, Stratford St Andrew, Sudbourne, Sutton, Sweffling (formerly Swefling or Swiftling), Theberton, Thorpeness, Tunstall, Tunstall Common, Wantisden, Westleton and Yoxford.

 We have two downloadable documents detailing how all those changes affected each of our civil parishes, which we hope you will find useful —

 "Alde Valley local authorities (1830 to date)" and "Alde Valley Registration Districts (1837 to date)".
 You can find links at the foot of the ⬇︎Downloads page.